What Is a Digital Footprint

 Social Engineering Fuel

 Publicly available personal information becomes material for social engineering attacks.
 Details like your employer, job title, family members, and hobbies increase the precision of targeted phishing.
+For practical strategies, books on personal data protection can be helpful.

 Data Broker Trading